v-exec/Elyium/Writing.md

 "conditions": []
 ```

 The `name`'s format itself isn't important, "K0", "K1"... is my own naming convention.
+You might find it easier to make the `name` something more memorable/contextual, like "building explodes", just make sure that all master conflicts in an entity have a unique name, and make sure to write the name identically when referring to it in the `conditions` objects.
 This is never visible to players.

 The `def` is what the players will see when they are presented with this conflict.
 This is visible to players.